deepnlpf/site/docs/guide.md

 ## Install Stanford CoreNLP Tool Base

 However, if you prefer you can also use Stanford CoreNLP as a base.
-To do this, simply execute the command on the terminal.
+To do this, simply execute the following command on the terminal.
 If not, skip this step.<br>
 <br>
 Install requirement [Java 8](#)
 ```shell